Blog post

 Differentiate Operational Qualification from Other Validation Phases

-Operation qualification (OQ) is frequently misunderstood, often being conflated with other validation phases such as installation qualification (IQ) and performance qualification (PQ).
+Operation qualification (OQ) is frequently misunderstood, often being conflated with other validation phases such as (IQ) and (PQ).
 While IQ ensures that equipment is installed correctly and PQ evaluates the system's performance under real operating conditions, operation qualification (OQ) specifically focuses on the operational capabilities of the system within defined parameters.
 This distinction is vital for organizations striving to implement a thorough validation strategy that not only satisfies regulatory requirements but also guarantees product quality.

 Address Challenges in Operational Qualification: Solutions and Strategies